domogonotoso/CIFAR/README.md

     self.fc1 = nn.Linear(64 * 8 * 8, 128)
     ```

-    Since I'm more famil`iar with theoretical concepts, I can quickly spot where things need to be fixed when it comes to matrices or linear transformations.
+    Since I'm more familiar with theoretical concepts, I can quickly spot where things need to be fixed when it comes to matrices or linear transformations.

     -Trying with hyperparameters.